8 Bad VPNs You Must Avoid to Protect Your Privacy

 Lack of OpenVPN

-VPNs can operate using many different “types” of connections, which we’ve explored in our comparison of major VPN protocols.
-L2TP and PPTP are some of the more popular, but they have glaring flaws that make them poor options for privacy.
+VPNs can operate using many different “types” of connections.
+L2TP and PPTP are some of the more popular.
+But they have glaring flaws that make them poor options for privacy.
 OpenVPN is the best protocol because it’s open source and offers the strongest encryption of traffic.

 Leak Test Failure